Curriculum Guide

 Latin AP (1 credit)

-Following the curriculum of the College Board’s AP course in Latin, students read major portions of Books I, II, IV, and VI of the Aeneid in Latin and selections from Julius Caesar’s De Bello Gallico.
-They also study extended passages of the Aeneid and Caesar’s commentaries in English.
-The reading and analysis of the Latin texts lead to discussions of the literary significance and historical background of the works.
-There is an emphasis on making connections between the modern and ancient worlds so as to better understand the causes and effects of war, the interplay between different cultures, and the moral and ethical questions with which humans struggle.
-The students also explore the mythical and legendary aspects of the Aeneid as well as the historic significance of the Gallic Wars, thus acquiring knowledge that will aid their reading of any literature that has classical foundations.
-Students prepare for the course by reading the entire Aeneid in English translation over the summer.
-Prerequisite: Latin 3 or Latin Advanced Topics.
+Following the curriculum of the revised College Board’s Advanced Placement course in Latin, students read selections from Books I, II, IV, and VI, VII, XI, and XII of the Aeneid in Latin and selections from Pliny’s Letters.
+In addition to these authors, students will read other works of Latin prose and poetry.
+The College Board requires a set of “project readings” each year, and, in addition to the required readings, classes will choose selections from a list of suggested readings.
+The reading and analysis of the Latin texts lead to discussions of the works’ literary significance and historical background.
+There is an emphasis on connecting the modern and ancient worlds to better understand the causes and effects of political struggle, the interplay between different cultures, and the moral and ethical questions with which humans struggle.
+The students also explore the mythical and legendary aspects of Roman culture, thus acquiring knowledge that will aid their reading of any literature that has classical foundations.
+This course prepares students to take the AP Latin Exam.
+Prerequisite: Latin 3.

-Latin Spring Senior Seminar: Cicero: A Study in Style (0.5 credits, spring)
+Latin Fall Senior Seminar: Cicero: A Study in Style (0.5 credits, fall)

 A novus homo from a small town outside of Rome, Cicero rose to prominence in politics at a time when the foundations of the Roman Republic were being shaken at their core.
 Though he ascended the cursus honorum to the consulship, it was his writings that shaped his legacy.
 Cicero’s influence on Latin prose was so immense that nearly all writers who came after were characterized as either a reaction against or return to his style.
 Nor was his impact limited to the Roman world; from the Enlightenment to President Obama, from the founding fathers to A Few Good Men, Cicero’s influence appears across a wide swath of modern culture.
 Over the course of the semester, students will read selections from both his political and legal orations to analyze both his thinking and his style.
 Additionally, students will examine speeches from—both historical and literary—and trace the influence of Cicero’s thinking and style in modern politics, literature, and film.
-Prerequisite: Latin 3 or Latin AP.
+Students can take this course after taking Latin 3 or Latin AP.
+Prerequisite: Latin 3.

 Mandarin Chinese